yufree/blog/vitae/index.md

 - Beamer is simple and Powerpoint is beautiful but recently I found html5 could be used to give a presentation well;

-- <s>I use Endnote to manage my literatures and comment each of them, then I will use evernote to collect some novol ideas and bibtex for a paper</s>I change to Zotero;
+- <s>I use Endnote to manage my literatures and comment each of them, then I will use evernote to collect some novol ideas and bibtex for a paper</s>I use Zotero and 4share as webdev for attachment;

 - I learned C when I was a freshman then I also learned S, python and Matlab for simple programming in my research but I think shell is more powerful;